Sampler (needlework): History

 Band samplers were more decorative than the utilitarian random motif spot samplers, and stitchers finished them by adding their names, dates of completion, and sometimes teacher or school names.
 As the work of sampler making moved into schools in the late 17th and early 18th centuries design styles changed.
 Alphabets and verses were added along with pictorial elements such as architectural motifs, landscapes, and large potted plants.
 Educational themes included maps, multiplication tables, perpetual calendars, and acrostic puzzles.
+The earliest samplers from Barbados date from 1771 (held by the Royal School of Needlework), made by Martha Collymore, with another made by Jane Rollstone Alleyne in 1777 owned by the Victoria and Albert Museum.
+Both have a band following much earlier 17th-century sampler patterns, and are presumed to be created under the tutelage of the same teacher, using older reference materials from earlier generations of white colonisers on the island.

 By the 18th century, samplers were a complete contrast to the scattered samples sewn earlier on.
 They became wider and more square, eventually with borders on all four sides.
-Samplers were mainly school exercises during the 18th and 19th centuries, and were almost entirely worked in cross stitch.
+Samplers were mainly school exercises or mourning samplers during the 18th and 19th centuries, and were almost entirely worked in cross stitch.

 Design styles were increasingly influenced by Berlin woolwork which became popular worldwide, due to the availability of patterns, initially emanating from Berlin, Germany.
 This style of needlework reached its height of popularity between the 1830s and 1870s.
 These samplers were stitched more to demonstrate knowledge than to preserve skill.
 The stitching of samplers was believed to be a sign of virtue, achievement and industry, and girls were taught the art from a young age.

 Berlin woolwork designs had naturalistic shading and more depth of perspective than the flat two-dimensional objects on traditional needlework.
 By mid-19th century adult needleworkers were devising long and narrow stitch samplers having geometric patterns done in woolwork.
 The Art Needlework movement and elimination of samplers from female education brought about the decline in traditional sampler making that continued into the 20th century.

 Modern samplers

-Samplers are widely stitched today, some using kits purchased from needlework shops, some from chart-packs, and many from patterns available on the Internet or through e-mail from designers.
-Patterns range from simple using only one stitch, to complex, using 15 to 20 and more stitches.
-Designs range widely in style, from accurate reproductions of historic pieces to much more contemporary and modern styles including subversive stitching.
-Popular topics include designs commemorating births and marriages, family trees, and mottoes of all kinds.
-Map charts are widely available in English-speaking countries and Denmark.
-These are often pictorial maps of local areas, whole countries, or even the imaginary realms of Tolkien's Middle-earth.
-Many sampler reproductions are also available, copying colors and imperfect stitches from the originals.
+Samplers are widely stitched today.
+Designs range widely in style, from accurate reproductions of historic pieces to much more contemporary and modern styles.
+Popular topics include designs commemorating births and marriages, family trees, and maps.

-The word "sampler" is sometimes inaccurately applied to any piece of needlework meant for display.
-However, the genre may broadly be said to include any needlework in sampler style with or without lettering.
+The word "sampler" has been applied to different styles of needlework meant for display.
+However, the genre may broadly be said to include any needlework that serves as a personal reference for patterns, stitches, or designs to include in other pieces.

 Materials used include aida cloth, evenweave, and linen fabrics, in cotton, linen, and man-made materials combined in more and more ways; and fibers from cotton floss to silk, rayon, viscose, and metallic.